We’re here for you

 Each HealthNet Aeromedical Services aircraft is equipped with high-tech equipment like that which you would see in a hospital intensive care unit or critical care transport ground ambulance.

-HealthNet Aeromedical Services is a not-for-profit program funded through patient service revenue and cooperatively by Cabell Huntington Hospital, CAMC Health System and WVU Medicine.
+HealthNet Aeromedical Services is a not-for-profit program funded through patient service revenue and cooperatively by Cabell Huntington Hospital/Marshall Health Network, CAMC Health System/Vandalia Health, and WVU Medicine.

 Yes.
-We work closely with governmental and commercial payors to ensure service lines are covered in the event of an emergency medical transport.
+We work closely with governmental and commercial payors to ensure service lines are covered in the event of emergency medical transport.
 In the event our assistance is needed, we’ll work directly with you and your insurance provider to resolve any billing issues that may arise during the process.
-HealthNet Aeromedical Services is an in-network provider with multiple commercial insurance companies.
+HealthNet Aeromedical Services is an in-network provider with:

 No. We do not offer a membership product for aeromedical transport.
 Our philosophy is to put the patient first and reimbursement for services second.
-If your insurance provider is Medicare, Medicaid, PEIA or Highmark BCBS you should receive no balance bill for your service unless you have an unmet deductible.
+If your insurance provider is Anthem BCBS, Care First BCBS, CareSource, Highmark BCBS, Medicare, Medicaid, Peak Health, PEIA, or The Health Plan you should receive no balance bill for your service unless you have an unmet deductible.